ラベル

 Thank you for all your care during the camp.
 When my daughter came back, she was saying "I want to go back to Cairns", and I knew she had a good time and was very well looked after.

-her future too, and at the parent-teacher interview she was mentioning that she wanted to go to a high school in Cairns and she wanted to help out Maki's team.
+She started thinking about her future too, and at the parent-teacher interview she was mentioning that she wanted to go to a high school in Cairns and she wanted to help out Maki's team.

 Although it was a short time, she came back with a wider perspective, and she can now think about Fukushima and Japan from a different point of view.
 I appreciate that.